getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

 `<Name> := ...`.
 They match as usual but emit no node; children splice into the parent.
 Use for alternation dispatchers and punctuation wrappers.
 Maps onto impl as bare `and(...)` / `or(...)`.
+RHS references inherit the LHS marking, so re-bracketing on use is unnecessary — `<X>` on RHS appears only for non-named hidden constructs.

 **Visible productions** correspond to `production(NAME, ...)` in the combinator impl — they appear as named nodes in the AST.
 Every